AlGepe/OmniSnippets_JS/docs/generalTips/textStructure/editCalculatorText/seoCheck/links.rst

   ``[link-text](calc:calculator-id])``

-  It is perfectly possible to add the links manually, though the clicking on the keyword method is much easier.
+  It is perfectly possible to add the links manually, though you have to add the link to the links tab.
+Otherwise you will get the following error:

+    *"Link to calculator of id XXX is included in the text but not listed in links panel.
+Either add it to links panel manually or remove it from the text."*

 .. tip::